grayhemp/pgtoolkit/README.md

 - Requires no dependencies except `Perl >=5.8.8`, so it can just be copied to server and run
-- Works with `DBD::Pg`, `DBD::PgPP` or even using psql if there are no former ones, detects and chose the best option automatically
+- Works with `DBD::Pg`, `DBD::PgPP` or even using `psql` if there are no former ones, detects and chooses the best option automatically
 - Can process specified tables, schemes, databases or the whole cluster
 - Has an ability to exclude tables, schemes or databases from